Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Holding out for a plastic-free coffee maker will mean slightly fewer options, but you’ll still find plenty of choices for brewing a satisfying cup.
-Whether you favour a drip machine, pour-over coffee, French press, percolator or moka pot, we’ve found the best plastic-free coffee maker for each brewing method.
+Whether you favour a drip machine, pour-over coffee, percolator, French press or moka pot, we’ve found the best plastic-free coffee maker for each brewing method.

 What’s wrong with plastic coffee makers?